 Read hay statistics and data about the South West Western Australia region.

 - Demand is slow in the region.
-Hay supplies are tight in southwest Western Australia however has eased a little with the rain.
-There is limited carryover from previous seasons as most of this has moved to the eastern states.
-New season supplies have moved fast and beginning to tighten.
-It is becoming difficult to source feed.
-Many farmers are sourcing barley straw for feed.
+Hay supplies are tight in southwest Western Australia and there is limited carryover from previous seasons as most of this has moved to the eastern states.
+New season supplies have moved fast and It is becoming difficult to source feed.

 - There are no price changes noted this week.

 - Cereal hay: +/-0 ($300 to $380/t).
 Prices remain steady this week.

 - Lucerne hay: +/-0 ($450 to $490).
 Prices remain steady this week.

 - Straw: +/-0 ($130 to 180/t).
 Prices remain steady this week.

 - Pasture hay: +/-0 ($240 to $280/t).
 Prices remain steady this week.

 - Please note unless stated otherwise, prices are per tonne, sourced and delivered locally.
 The price range indicated is for feeds of varying quality with the price range generally indicative of quality of feed.
 We recommend feed testing and viewing of fodder before purchase to be sure of the quality of feed.